Healthy Woman

 To help improve access to screening for breast and cervical cancers among medically underserved women, Congress passed the Breast and Cervical Cancer Mortality Prevention Act of 1990, which created the National Breast and Cervical Cancer Early Detection Program.
 Funded by the Centers for Disease Control and Prevention through a contract with the PA Department of Health, its purpose is to reduce breast and cervical cancer morbidity and mortality through screening, referral and follow-up, public education and outreach, professional education, quality assurance, surveillance, evaluation, partnership development, and community involvement.

-Established in 1991, the national program is currently implemented in all 50 states, five U.S. territories, the District of Columbia, and 12 American Indian/Alaska Native organizations.
+Established in 1991, the national program is currently implemented in all 50 states, five U.S. territories, the District of Columbia, and 11 American Indian/Alaska Native organizations.
 To date it has:

-• Provided over 4.6 million screening examinations
+• Provided over 10.4 million breast and cervical cancer screening examinations

 In Pennsylvania, the program is known as the HealthyWoman Program.
 Pennsylvania’s HealthyWoman Program has been providing crucial breast and cervical cancer screening services to eligible women since 1993.
 In 2005, largely due to advocacy efforts of the PA Breast Cancer Coalition, state funding was added to extend screening services to eligible women between the ages of 40 and 49.
-To date, HealthyWoman has screened over 66,000 Pennsylvania women, and diagnosed approximately 1000 breast cancers and 50+ invasive cervical cancers.

 Eligibility